Congregation Yetev Lev D'Satmar (Hooper Street, Brooklyn): Building

 The building was named after Aaron's great-great-grandfather, Rabbi Yekusiel Yehuda Teitelbaum, known as "The Yetev Lev", after the name of a book of Torah commentary he published.
 Zalman's supporters derisively referred to the synagogue as "the Home Depot shul".

 Subsequent events

-In 2016, Rabbi Isaac (or Isack) Rosenberg—synagogue president, and one of the driving forces behind (and financial backers of) the construction of the synagogue—died, after being caught in a rip tide off the coast of Florida.
-The funeral took place on Hooper Street, in front of the synagogue, which was filled with nearly 1000 mourners.
+In 2016, the synagogue's president, Rabbi Isaac (or Isack) Rosenberg—one of the main supporters and financial backers of the synagogue's construction—died, after being caught in a rip tide off the coast of Florida.
+The funeral took place on Hooper Street, in front of the synagogue, which was filled with nearly 1,000 mourners.